kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

    #end
    !
 ```
-Then we need to configure the various interfaces with the new interface templates via macro along with modify the uplink port-channel.
-Additionally we need to add two CTS commands to the physical interfaces within the port-channel bundle that are not available at the logical level and only available at the physical layer.
+Then we need to configure the various interfaces with the new interface templates via macro and modify the uplink port-channel.
+Additionally, we need to add two CTS commands to the physical interfaces within the port-channel bundle that are not available at the logical level and only available at the physical layer.

 ```
    !Add SGACL enforcement